 Dumbarton Oaks Medieval Library

-Interns will be trained to identify and standardize medieval Latin orthography; copyedit and proofread for DOML style; and interact effectively and diplomatically with translators.
-They will also learn the process by which a proposal becomes a published volume, and observe first-hand how texts are translated into English, often for the first time.
-This summer they will also have the opportunity to bolster DOML’s social media presence.
+Interns will be trained to identify and standardize medieval Latin orthography, to copyedit and proofread for DOML style, and to interact diplomatically with translators.
+They will also learn the process by which a proposal becomes a published volume and observe firsthand how texts are translated into English, often for the first time.
+This summer they will again have the opportunity to bolster DOML’s social media presence.

 Read Harvard Magazine’s article on the launch of the Dumbarton Oaks Medieval Library: